tautvydas-v/homework/README.md

 - POSIX-compliant Operatin System.
 More information can be found here: https://airflow.apache.org/docs/apache-airflow/stable/installation/prerequisites.html.

 # Setup
-First of all, clone this repostitory to any folder.
+First, clone this repostitory to any folder.
 Later on, these files will be moved to new 'airflow' folder, which will be created after package installation.
+To clone this repository, run "git clone https://github.com/tautvydas-v/homework.git".

 After Python installation, it's advised to create a virtual environment so that each project's modules could be handled separately and there would be no conflict between the modules.
 - To create a virtual environment, open a terminal (run "python3 --version" just to make sure that Python is installed), navigate to your preferred folder and run "python3 -m venv venv".
 - After environment is created, run "source venv/bin/activate/" to activate the virtual environment.
-Before installing any modules, run 'pip install --upgrade pip'.
+Before installing any modules, run "pip install --upgrade pip".
+- Navigate in terminal to the cloned repository's "Requirements" folder and run "pip install -r requirements.txt".

+Airflow setup:
+Since this Airflow will be hosted and run locally, setup for Airflow will be kept to a minimum.
+It will be sufficient to run the pipelines completely.
+Note: this setup should not be used for production environment and production deployments as it's not

+- Make sure virtual environment is activated and requirements.txt is installed.
+Navigate to any folder you prefer and run "airflow db init".
+Airflow folder will be created.
+- Before starting anything else, go inside 'airflow.cfg' file, find 'load_examples' and change value to False.
 -